apisearch-io/docs/ui/reference.md

 to the multiple filter widget:
     * n: number of aggregations
     * isActive: if filter is active
     * values: the information of the filter.
 This is useful to transform some information received before being passed to the template.
 * activeFirst: If true, all active filter values will be placed at the beginning of the list.
-After them, non active will be placed.
+After them, non-active will be placed.
 Otherwise, positions are maintained.
 By default `true`

 You can see an example of what an item template is like